ngantn1994/hennge-admission-challenge/IMPROVEMENTS.md

 The current UI is compacted, but it won't be easy to find a specific email if the amount of emails that need to be checked is big.
 So I would like to add additional search boxes and filters to support it.

+## 0. Add an actual date-picker box below the current search-by-date box

+This might not be an improvement, but what should be done anyway in the real case.
+By clicking the calendar icon, a date picker should be opened which allowed users to select the date from it instead of typing in like what I did right now.

 ## 1. Additional search box

 A search box that allowed users to search by keywords or specific sender can be added in the search box area.